-ARA 101 Introduction to Arabic Heritage I (3-0-3).
+ARA 101 Introduction to Arabic

+Heritage I (3-0-3).
 (In both Arabic and English).
 Introduces the intellectual, literary, artistic and cultural contributions of the Arabs to world civilization from pre-Islamic times to the fall of Baghdad in 1258 CE.
+Sections taught in Arabic are available to Achievement Academy/Bridge Program students approved by the Achievement Academy director.

 ARA 102 Introduction to Arabic Heritage II (3-0-3).
 (In both Arabic and English).
 Introduces the intellectual, literary, artistic and cultural contributions of the Arabs to world civilization from the fall of Baghdad in 1258 CE to the end of the 19th century.
+Sections taught in Arabic are available to Achievement Academy/Bridge Program students approved by the Achievement Academy director.

-ARA 201 Arabic Literature in
+ARA 201 Arabic Literature in Translation (3-0-3).

-Translation (3-0-3).
 (In English).
 Provides a detailed study of genre and theme in Arabic literature with special emphasis on the modern period.
 Prerequisite: WRI 102.

-ARA 206 Modern Arabic Prose
+ARA 206 Modern Arabic Prose (3-0-3).

-(3-0-3).
 (In Arabic).
 Surveys the renaissance of Arabic prose from the 19th century to the present.
 Examines the modern Arabic novel, short story, play and autobiography.
 Studies the rise of these fundamentally Western literary forms in the Arab world as a result of the Arab "Awakening" (al-Nahda).
 Prerequisite: ARA 101.